-Consistency implies that studies in different geographic areas and among a wide range of groups produce similar results.
-A very large number of studies of cigarettes and lung cancer in many countries and among those of nearly every race and socioeconomic group have consistently demonstrated a strong individual association between cigarette smoking and lung cancer.
+In addition to looking at the strength of the overall relationship between smoking cigarettes and lung cancer, we can large number of studies of cigarettes and lung cancer in many countries and among those of nearly every race and socioeconomic group have consistently demonstrated a strong individual association between cigarette smoking and lung cancer.

-The final supportive criterion is biological plausibility.
+The final support criterion is biological plausibility.
 This term implies that we can explain the occurrence of disease based upon known and accepted biological mechanisms.
-We can explain the occurrence of lung cancer by the
+We can explain the occurrence of lung cancer by the fact that cigarette smoke contains a wide range of potentially toxic chemicals which reach the locations in the body where lung cancer occurs.

 Thus, the ancillary criteria add support to the argument that cigarette smoking is a contributory cause of lung cancer.
-Table 2-1 summarizes the use of ancillary or supportive criteria in making scientific judgments about contributory cause and illustrates these principles using the cigarette smoking and lung cancer scenario.
-It also cautions us to use these criteria carefully because a cause-and-effect relationship may be present even when some or all of these criteria are not fulfilled.7
+Table 2-1 summarizes the use of ancillary or support criteria in making scientific judgments about contributory cause and illustrates these principles using the cigarette smoking and lung cancer scenario.
+It also cautions to use these criteria carefully because a cause-and-effect relationship may be present even when some or all of these criteria are not fulfilled.7